IhorNehrutsa/micropython/docs/library/machine.Counter.rst

         like integers or strings, which designate a Pin in the *machine.Pin* class.
         It may be omitted on ports that have a predefined pin for *id*-specified hardware block.

-      - *direction* specifies a direction of counting.
-The default value is Counter.UP.
-Suitable values are:

-        - Counter.UP
-        - Counter.DOWN
-        - a :ref:`machine.Pin <machine.Pin>` object.
-The level at that pin controls the counting direction.
+      - *direction* specifies the direction to count.
+Values for this include the constants ``Counter.UP`` (default value) and ``Counter.DOWN``.
+Ports may support additional values or objects, such as a :ref:`machine.Pin <machine.Pin>` object to control the direction externally.

       - *filter_ns* specifies a minimum period of time in nanoseconds that the source signal needs to be stable for a pulse to be counted.
 Implementations should use the longest filter supported